 What Color Lights Improve Mood?

-Red Light
+Red Lights

-It can create a calming effect and at the same time increase aggression, productivity, and wakefulness.
+It can create a calming effect and, at the same time, increase aggression, productivity, and wakefulness.
 A few soft red lights along the walls and near the room’s ceilings can improve the mood.

-What Living Room Lighting Is Best For Mood?
+What Room Lighting Is Best For Mood?

 While it’s hard to generalize when it comes to mood lighting for living rooms, there are a few common and easy tips that should work.
-The easiest way is to utilize natural or off-yellow lighting in your fixtures.
+The easiest way is to utilize natural or off-yellow bulbs in your fixtures.

 Visit our guide on mood lighting for the bedroom for more related content.